-From the Marquises Pannocchieschi d'Elci to a New Renaissance.
+From the Marquises Pannocchieschi d’Elci to the present

 Where is the Cappella Ghirlandaio?